A SAT Encoding for Optimal Clifford Circuit Synthesis: Synthesis of Clifford Circuits

 \subsection{Related Work and Motivation}

 Determining efficient realizations is a hard problem.
 Even for a finite group such as the Clifford group, the search space grows rapidly.
 In fact, the size of the $n$-qubit Clifford group grows as~$2^{\Theta(n^2)}$.
 One of the key results for efficiently synthesizing Clifford circuits has been proposed by Aaronson and Gottesman~\cite{aaronsonImprovedSimulationStabilizer2004}.
 They introduce a canonical form for Clifford circuits and demonstrate how this canonical representation can be generated from an arbitrary stabilizer tableau.
 An important corollary of their results is that any $n$-qubit Clifford circuit can be realized using at most $\mathcal{O}(n^2 / \log n)$ gates---establishing an (asymptotically-optimal) \emph{upper} bound on the required resources.
+Besides that, heuristics such as \cite{niemannEfficientSynthesisQuantum2014,bravyiCliffordCircuitOptimization2021} have been proposed.

 In order to establish \emph{lower} bounds on the achievable efficiency and to judge how well existing synthesis techniques perform, it is important to study synthesis approaches that guarantee \emph{optimal} solutions.
 Due to the immense search space, the number of qubits for which optimal Clifford circuits are known is shockingly small.
 In~\cite{kliuchnikovOptimizationCliffordCircuits2013}, optimal Clifford circuits with up to four inputs are reported while, to the best of our knowledge, the largest number of qubits for which optimal realizations have been demonstrated is \emph{six}.
-This has been shown by \emph{Bravyi et al.}~\cite{bravyi6qubitOptimalClifford2020}, where a pruned \mbox{breadth-first} search scheme is used to generate a database of classes of Clifford unitaries with known optimal canonical representatives ---complemented with efficient means to search the created database\footnote{For reference, this database took $6$ months to generate and requires $\SI{2.1}{\tera\byte}$ of space.}.
+This has been shown by \emph{Bravyi et al.}~\cite{bravyi6qubitOptimalClifford2020}, where a pruned \mbox{breadth-first} search scheme is used to generate a database of classes of Clifford unitaries with known optimal canonical representatives---complemented by efficient means to search the created database\footnote{For reference, this database took $6$ months to generate and requires $\SI{2.1}{\tera\byte}$ of space.}.